dotlang/language/doc/RFE.md

 var is like a memory cell without lock.
 If you want to use val as var, you must clone the memory cell.

+? - Add `binary` type.
+Advantage: It helps unify type system. it can be used to describe almost all other types.
+Advantage: Makes language more powerful. if anyone needs a raw buffer, it can use this type.
-? - We may even be able to define map using normal language constructs.
+We may even be able to define map using normal language constructs.
 About array:
 `type array[T] = (size:int, data: binary)`
 then `binary` type will be an allocated area of memory of a given size.